inspiredminds/contao-facebook-login/README.md

 * _Settings_ » _Basic_ » _Add Platform_ » _Website_: enter the basic URL of your site, e.g. `http://example.org`.
 * _Settings_ » _Basic_ » _App Domains_: fill in the domain of your site, e.g. `example.org`.

 Then you need to configure the _Facebook Login_ on the left side under _PRODUCTS_.
 If said product is not there, you need to add it manually via _+ Add Product_ first.
-Make sure to fill out _Valid OAuth URIs_ with the basic URL of your site, e.g. `http://example.org`.
+Make sure to fill out _Valid OAuth URIs_ with the the following URL of your site: `http://example.org/fblogincallback`.
+If you are using `https`, use that instead (or both).
 Set the rest of the settings as seen in the screenshot below:

 ![Facebook Login settings](https://github.com/inspiredminds/contao-facebook-login/raw/master/facebook-login-settings.png)

+_Use Strict Mode for Redirect URIs_ can be enabled (new Facebook apps will have this enabled by default).
 Then make your App public under _App Review_.

 ### Contao configuration